mdubus/lem-in/README.md

 `##snorlax`

 - An other containing lava.
-Ants can'y go this way, it burns !
+Ants can't go this way, it burns !

 `##lava`